zdorow/TheScopeReport/README.md

 # DeviceGroupTool
 This is a java program that uses Jamf Pro API calls to collect information about device groups.
+Can be run on any computer that can access Jamf Pro from their web browser

 Requirements: JDK and JRE 1.8

 Windows/MacOS: Unzip then go to /dist/MobileDeviceTool.jar and double click.

-Linux: Has not been tested in linux, however if you have the most recent versions of the JRE and JDK then it should run the same as in MacOS.
+Linux: Has not been tested in linux, however if you have the most recent versions of the JRE and JDK then it should run fine.
 It does require a GUI.
+If the demand is there it could be converted to a script.